jannispaul/mmm/src/pages/recipes/mangold_(swiss_chard).md

 tags:
 ---

-Sautee the onions and garlic in olive oil over medium heat until translucent and fragrant. , Turn up the heat, add apples and cook until just brown., Deglaze with white wine and apple cider vinegar. , Add swiss chard and cook until just wilted.
+Sautee the onions and garlic in olive oil over medium heat until translucent and fragrant. , Turn up the heat, add apples and cook until just brown.
+Deglaze with white wine and apple cider vinegar. , Add swiss chard and cook until just wilted.